sunsus/kyc-demo-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## Requirements
+You need to have the following software installed to run this on your machine:
+* Node
+* NPM
+* Angular CLI

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.